JohannisK/CloudContractsWorkshop/README.md

 > The "ids" property will download the stubs for the repository identifier en configure the port which it is run on.
 It's format is:<br> `<groupId>:<artifactId>:<version ... + means latest>:<submodule>:<port ...
 0 means random>`<br>
 > The "work-offline" property will tell stubrunner to download the artifact from your local .m2 repository.

-**Task 2.3** Create a new test class in the frontend module in the package `nl.johannisk.cloud.frontend.client` named `NumberServiceClientTest`
+**Task 2.3** Create a new test class in the frontend module in the package `nl.johannisk.cloud.frontend.client` named `NumberServiceClientTest`.
+You might need to create the test folder first, make sure you create the NumberServiceClientTest in the correct test package.
+> The full path from the projecet root should be frontend -> src -> test -> java

 	package nl.johannisk.cloud.frontend.client;